skip to main content

 Additional Specs

-Includes | 1 Customflow Breast Pump, 2 milk collection kits with SoftShape Silicone Shields (25mm), 2 Options+ Bottles (4 oz) with Level 1 Nipples, 2 Narrow-to-Wide-Neck Adapters for Dr. Brown’s Wide-Neck Bottles, 1 Slowest Flow Preemie Flow Nipple, 2 storage travel caps, 2 tubing, 1 power adapter (6V) |
+• What’s Included: 1 Customflow Breast Pump, 2 milk collection kits with SoftShape Silicone Shields (25mm), 2 Options+ Bottles (4 oz) with Level 1 Nipples, 2 Narrow-to-Wide-Neck Adapters for Dr. Brown’s Wide-Neck Bottles, 1 Slowest Flow Preemie Flow Nipple, 2 storage travel caps, 2 tubing, 1 power adapter (6V)

-Dimensions | 6.5” x 5.25” x 4.5” |
+• Dimensions: 6.5” x 5.25” x 4.5”

-Best Wearable Breast Pump
+Best Wearable

-- Hands-free and wireless
+• Hands-free and wireless

-- More affordable than many similar wearables
+• More affordable than many similar wearables

-- Not (too) bulky under clothing
+• Not (too) bulky under clothing

-- 45º of mobility (milk spills out the top if you lean over too far)
+• 45º of mobility (milk spills out the top if you lean over too far)

-- Reduced output for most pumpers as compared to a traditional double electric pump
+• Reduced output for most pumpers as compared to a traditional double electric pump

-- App has limited capabilities (no output tracking)
+• App has limited capabilities (no output tracking)

 A wearable breast pump is a hands-free, completely portable pump you can wear right in your bra.
 With no cords or attachments, everything you need (even the motor) is built into the pump cups—no tubing, wires or milk collection bottles needed.

 TL;DR on wearables: Most pumpers report they don’t get the same milk output with wearable pumps as they do with traditional breast pumps.
 Lactation experts will also caution against relying on a wearable pump as your primary breast pump.
 That’s because wearables fit and express milk differently than traditional double electric pumps, often leaving milk behind—and milk left behind “is going to tell your body that you don’t need it,” which can lead to decreased milk supply, says Spaeth.
-But results vary person-to-person and a wearable pump can be game-changing when you need to pump on the go.
+However, results vary from person to person, and a wearable pump can be game-changing when you need to pump on the go.
 (Our Best Wearable Breast Pumps guide offers more information about wearables, their pros and cons and lactation consultants’ recommendations on how and when to use them.)

 The Willow Go is my top pick for the best wearable breast pump.
 It’s more affordable than the original Willow and the Elvie by a few hundred dollars and, in my experience, easier to use and just as strong.
 “Amazing pumps.
 Absolutely made my pumping journey so much easier and has made it so that we are still going strong,” one Babylist pumper told us in our Best Baby Products survey.
 While I find there’s a learning curve with any wearable, I went from popping the Willow Go out of the box to pumping milk in under 10 minutes or so the first time I used it.
 Nipple alignment—which I struggled with when using other wearables in the past—was surprisingly easy.
 (Nipple alignment can be tough with wearables because, unlike when you’re pumping a traditional flange, you can’t see what you’re doing.
 And it’s important because properly aligned nipples equal a tight seal between you and the pump and ensure good suction for maximum milk output.)